The Rome Statement for an HIV Cure

 Major HIV/AIDS Stakeholders Call for HIV Cure Research to be Accelerated

-The year 2011 marks 30 years since the first AIDS cases were reported.
+The year 2011 marked 30 years since the first AIDS cases were reported.
 During these three decades significant progress has been made in the global response against the HIV/AIDS epidemic.
 In particular, development of efficient antiretroviral drugs and their expanding availability have ensured that millions of people living with HIV live a healthy life.
-Today, more than six million people from low-and-middle-income countries receive antiretroviral treatment , a more than 10-fold increase in less than a decade.

 Nevertheless, while the benefit of antiretroviral treatment is irrefutable, the maintenance of a persistent infection in patients despite years of antiretroviral therapy precludes any discontinuation of treatment.
 This life-long requirement is both an individual and public health burden.
 In addition, for every person starting antiretroviral treatment, two new infections occur .
 In a context of global economic crisis with the resulting pressure on international funding of the HIV/AIDS response, the long-term sustainability of treatment rollout is in jeopardy.
 The recent change in the WHO guidelines recommending an earlier initiation of HIV treatment makes the situation even more challenging.
 Investments to develop new therapeutic strategies that will ultimately allow HIV infected patients to discontinue their treatment are of the utmost urgency.